syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 ![Month view Date Range Picker](images/views/monthview.png)

 ## Year view
-This displays entire month of a particular year, by default current year will be displayed on loading.
-The Months can be navigated quickly by selecting on the particular month in `year view`.
+This displays the entire month of a particular year.
+By default, the current year will be displayed on loading.
+You can navigate between months quickly by selecting the particular month in a `year view`.

 {% tabs %}
 {% highlight Dart %}